-Introduction to biochemistry, including protein structure and folding enzyme mechanisms, kinetics, and allostery; nucleic acid structure and chemistry; recombinant DNA; lipids and membrane structure; bioenergetics; vitamins and coenzymes; introduction to intermediary metabolism.
-Three hours lecture, one hour discussion, four hours laboratory, graduate project.
+Introductory biochemistry.
+Protein structure and folding, enzyme mechanisms, kinetics, and allostery; nucleic acid structure; macromolecular biosynthesis with emphasis on specificity and fidelity; lipids and membrane structure; vitamins and coenzymes; introduction to intermediary metabolism.
+Three hours lecture, one hour discussion, four hours lab.

 GRS BI 622: Biochemistry 2

-Cell metabolism, with special emphasis on the uptake of food materials, the integration and regulation of catabolic, anabolic and anaplerotic routes, and the generation and utilization of energy.
+Cell metabolism, with special emphasis on the uptake of food materials, the integration and regulation of catabolic, anabolic, and anaplerotic routes, and the generation and utilization of energy.
 Lectures include consideration of events in prokaryotic and eukaryotic organisms.
-Three hours lecture, four hours laboratory, 1 hour discussion.
+Three hours lecture, one hour discussion, four hours lab.